The Languages of The People

 • Negation: A separate negation word (e.g., “not”) is placed in the sentence to deny actions or states.

-• Writing Direction: Vertically, in columns read from left to right—a unique style possibly suited to tall desert pillars or narrow tablets.
+• Writing Direction: Vertically, in columns read from left to right—a unique style possibly suited to tall desert pillars.

 The Lexicons